arm297/Engineering-to-Save-the-World/Documents/GameControllerDescription.md

     * Name: string value for the player’s name
     * Title: string value for the player’s title
     * Fame: the amount of fame that the player has
+    * TestestScore: the amount of score player has been tested
+    * ExpectedScore: the amount of score based on player puchased or tested

 </br>